LockdownRP-PZ/Rulebook/README.md

 ### 1.8 No perverse themes

-- Gore Roleplay, Explicit Torture RP, Slavery RP, Racism/Homophobia, or any other forms of perverse roleplay, is not allowed on the server.
+- Gore Roleplay, Explicit Torture RP, Slavery RP, Racism/Homophobia, Birth RP, or any other forms of perverse roleplay, is not allowed on the server.

 ### 1.9 Remain present on the Discord server